jacobmammoliti/ansible-role-vault/README.md

 - If set, Ansible will locally look for a TLS key at the specified path to copy to each Vault server
 - No default value

+### `vault_leader_tls_servername`
+- If Set, Vault will use this TLS servername when connecting with HTTPS.
+Uses the server's hostname if not set.
+- No default value

 ### `consul_http_port`
 - Port to use to connect to the local Consul agent
 - Default value: `8500`